Dogs don't drink. They don't reach for recreational drugs. And they don't live for the soaps. As a rule, dogs prefer

 Learning “DOG"s goal is not to teach dog obedience.
 It is to share the principles of simple canine common sense with people who work with multiple dogs on a daily basis so they, and their canine charges, can better communicate.

 Looking to make your shelter, rescue or training/ boarding facility calmer, quieter and a nicer place to be?
 This handbook from the Learning "DOG" Conference can help.

-Seeking help with your own dogs or those belonging to others?
-Check out "SMILE! and other practical life lessons your dogs can teach you (while you are training them)" at: www.givesmiles.us.
+Don't forget to check out Learning "DOG"s sister-book, "SMILE! and other practical life lessons your dogs can teach you (while you are training them)" at: www.givesmiles.us.

 TABLE OF CONTENTS